makrai/notes/touvron2302-llama.md

 ### SwiGLU activation function [PaLM].
 We replace the ReLU non-linearity

-* SwiGLU activation function, introduced by Shazeer (2020) to improve the
+* SwiGLU activation function, introduced by Shazeer (2020)
 * dimension of 2/3 4d instead of 4d as in PaLM

 ### Rotary Embeddings [GPTNeo]